Northern Counties Palatine: Design

-Northern Counties Palatine/Countybus

-The Northern Counties Palatine was launched in 1988, initially badged as the Countybus in line with other Northern Counties bus bodies at the time.
+Operators

+Palatine I/Countybus

-The Palatine proved popular in London, with the biggest operators of the body type being Go-Ahead Group subsidiaries London General and London Central who purchased a total of 159 Palatines on the Volvo Olympian chassis, as well as 38 built on the Volvo Citybus chassis.
-Capital Citybus, and their predecessor Ensignbus, also operated Palatines, of which were built on both the Dennis Dominator and Volvo Olympian chassis.
+The Palatine proved popular with bus operators in London, with the biggest operators being Go-Ahead Group subsidiaries London General and London Central, who purchased a total of 159 Palatines on Volvo Olympian chassis.
+Stagecoach Holdings' London subsidiaries Selkent and East London also took delivery of a total of 166 Palatines on Volvo Olympian chassis, dual-sourcing the bodies alongside similar buses fitted with Alexander bodywork.
+Ensignbus took delivery of separate fleets of Northern Counties Palatines on Dennis Dominator chassis between 1989 and 1990 for use on its London Pride Sightseeing operation and London Regional Transport service contracts respectively; successor company Capital Citybus took delivery of further Palatines on both Dennis Dominator and Volvo Olympian chassis between 1992 and 1996.

+Prior to the introduction of the Volvo Olympian, Palatines could be bodied on the mid-engined Volvo Citybus chassis, a double-decker variant of the existing Volvo B10M chassis internally codenamed 'D10M'.
+Operators of Palatines on Volvo Citybus chassis included London General, who took delivery of 38 between 1989 and 1990, GM Buses, who took delivery of ten in 1992, two of which were uniquely equipped with wheelchair lifts, Drawlane Group operator London & Country, who took delivery of 25 during 1989, Go Whippet, and Southdown Motor Services.

-Outside London, the Palatine proved popular with former PTE operations Yorkshire Rider, Busways Travel, Merseybus and GM Buses, who each purchased Palatines on both Leyland and Volvo Olympian chassis, as well as some on the Scania N113 chassis; two of GM Buses' Palatines were uniquely built with wheelchair lifts on the Volvo D10M chassis.
-The British Bus group also purchased a significant amount of Palatines on Leyland and Volvo Olympian chassis, with subsidiaries Maidstone & District, Kentish Bus, Southend Transport and West Riding Buses making up the majority of orders.
+Outside London, the Palatine proved popular with former PTE operations Yorkshire Rider, Busways Travel, Merseybus and GM Buses, who each purchased Palatines on both Leyland and Volvo Olympian chassis, as well as some on Scania N113 chassis.
+The Drawlane Group and its successor British Bus also purchased a significant amount of Palatines on Leyland and Volvo Olympian chassis, with subsidiaries Maidstone & District, Kentish Bus, Midland Fox, Southend Transport and West Riding Buses making up the majority of orders.
+Badgerline Group subsidiary Bristol Cityline, meanwhile, took delivery of 30 Leyland Olympians with Palatine I bodies in 1992.

+East Yorkshire Motor Services took delivery of 59 Leyland and Volvo Olympians with Palatine I bodies between 1990 and 1998 to replace former National Bus Company buses, with five additionally delivered to their Finglands Coachways subsidiary in Manchester.
+Thirteen Leyland Olympians with Palatine I bodies were delivered to Isle of Man Transport between 1989 and early 1990, while Blazefield Holdings subsidiaries Keighley & District and Yorkshire Coastliner also purchased Palatines on Volvo Olympian chassis.
 Five Palatine-bodied Volvo Olympians built to Stagecoach specification were delivered to Cleveland Transit in 1994, with three more also delivered to their subsidiary Kingston upon Hull City Transport.

-Badgerline Group subsidiary Bristol Cityline took on 30 Leyland Olympians with Palatine I bodies in 1992, while East Yorkshire Motor Services took on a large number Leyland and Volvo Olympians with Palatine I bodies between 1990 and 1998 to replace former National Bus Company buses.
-Five were also delivered to their Finglands Coachways subsidiary in Manchester.
-Thirteen Leyland Olympians with Palatine I bodies were delivered to Isle of Man Transport between 1989 and early 1990, while Blazefield Holdings subsidiaries Keighley & District and Yorkshire Coastliner also purchased Palatines on Volvo Olympian chassis.